 Ash & Sawdust Expectations

-This is normal, and customers should continue to practice suggested maintenance practices.
+This is normal, and you should continue to practice suggested maintenance practices.

 The Woodridge series grills have an ash cap that sits on top of the grease chute inside the grill to prevent sparks and embers form entering the Grease & Ash Keg.